DonaldSchelle/EETools/readme.md

 <img src="Figures\Figure 2.png" style="zoom:50%;" />

-<p align="center"> **Figure 2** – EETools allows the user to choose how error is calculated and can favour positive over negative error.
+<p align="center"><b>Figure 2</b> – EETools allows the user to choose how error is calculated and can favour positive over negative error.
 Percent and Percent Difference error are plotted on the left axis.
 Algebraic and Logarithmic error are plotted on the right axis.</p>